Lumbar Disc Anterior Displacement at the L1–L2

 1. Age-Related Degeneration

-Gradual breakdown of proteoglycans and collagen fibers within the disc reduces shock absorption and increases vulnerability to anterior bulging.
+Gradual breakdown of proteoglycans and collagen fibers within the disc reduces absorption and increases vulnerability to anterior bulging.

 2. Repetitive Microtrauma